Gabriela Goldsmith: Life

-Goldsmith was born September 11, 1963, in Mexico City, Mexico, into a Jewish family, with German ancestry.
-Her mother was Cuban descent and her father was Mexican descent.
+Goldsmith was born September 11, 1963, in Mexico City, Mexico.
+She was born to a Cuban mother of Catalan roots and a Mexican-born father of German-Jewish ancestry.

 She began her artistic career by winning a modeling contest in the year of 1982, was able to make her way into the competitive world of entertainment.
 Within the theatrical stages, Goldsmith, participated in Mujeres frente al espejo, work with which she won the Dramatic Theater Revelation Prize awarded by the Group of Theater Critics and Journalists, in addition to acting in Engáñame si quieres.

 While in the field of cinematography the actress has to his credit more than 50 films, among which are La mujer del tahúr (1985), El hijo de Pedro Navaja (1985), Gavilán o paloma (1985), Federal de Narcóticos (1991) and Reclusorio (1997).

 In 1996, Gabriela Goldsmith graduated as a dental surgeon from the Autonomous University of Mexico and years later she became a teacher in social responsibility by the Universidad Anáhuac.
 She is currently a doctor candidate for innovation and social responsibility since she is in the research process.